kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/feature_request_base.md

 Once the Discussion thread is opened, the team will respond.
 We will aim to provide at least an initial impression within one business day.
 If an idea is especially complex, a more detailed analysis might take up to a week.
 Events like holidays and conferences might cause those timelines to be slightly longer.

 This is your opportunity to participate in a conversation about your idea.
 We may ask for more details or context.
-Other members of the community may also get involved in the discussion, providing other perspectives, suggestions or counterproposals.
+Other members of the community may also get involved in the discussion, providing other perspectives, suggestions or counter-proposals.
 The outcome of this discussion will determine the next steps.

 It's important to understand that not all ideas will be accepted.
 The reason this process starts with a proposal is to avoid you putting in all the work, only to find out there is a reason your change won't be accepted.